What is Magneto Ignition System, Its Diagram & How it Works?

 There is a series of rotating magnets that break an electrical field, causing an electrical current in the coil’s primary winding.
 The current charge will then multiply when it transfers to the coil’s secondary winding.

-This is because there are many more times the number of winding in the secondary circuit compared with the one in the primary circuit, which then causes the multiplied charge magneto to produce a spark at a higher voltage than was created in the primary winding.
+This is because there are many more times the number of windings in the secondary circuit compared with the one in the primary circuit, which then causes the multiplied charge magneto to produce a spark at a higher voltage than was created in the primary winding.

 In most cases, a magneto system can produce a voltage as high as 20,000, which results in a very hot spark that a conventional distributor can produce.
 The function of a magneto system is to use a magneto to provide current for the ignition system.

 This current is used to power the spark plug that further ignites the fuel-air mixture in the combustion chamber.
-The spark plug serves another purpose in the magneto system because heat can dissipate through the system. the system also causes ionization to be measured in the cylinders.
+The spark plug serves another purpose in the magneto system because heat can dissipate through the system.
+The system also causes ionization to be measured in the cylinders.

 Application of Magneto Ignition System